First Sino-Japanese War: Beiyang Fleet

-Contemporaneous wars waged by the Qing Empire
+Contemporaneous wars waged by the Qing

-While the Qing Empire was fighting the First Sino-Japanese War, it was also simultaneously engaging rebels in the Dungan Revolt in northwestern China, where thousands lost their lives.
+While the Qing was fighting the First Sino-Japanese War, it was also simultaneously engaging rebels in the Dungan Revolt in northwestern China, where thousands lost their lives.
 The generals Dong Fuxiang, Ma Anliang and Ma Haiyan were initially summoned by the Qing government to bring the Hui troops under their command to participate in the First Sino-Japanese War, but they were eventually sent to suppress the Dungan Revolt instead.

 Early stages

 1 June 1894: The Donghak Rebel Army moves toward Seoul.
 The Korean government requests help from the Qing government to suppress the revolt.

 6 June 1894: About 2,465 Chinese soldiers are transported to Korea to suppress the Donghak Rebellion.
 Japan asserts that it was not notified and thus China has violated the Convention of Tientsin, which requires that China and Japan must notify each other before intervening in Korea.
 China asserts that Japan was notified and approved of Chinese intervention.

-8 June 1894: First of about 4,000 Japanese soldiers and 500 marines land at Jemulpo (Incheon).
+8 June 1894: First of about 4,000 Japanese soldiers and 500 marines land at Chemulpo.

 11 June 1894: Ceasefire during the Donghak Rebellion.

 13 June 1894: The Japanese government telegraphs the commander of the Japanese forces in Korea, Ōtori Keisuke, to remain in Korea for as long as possible despite the end of the rebellion.

 16 June 1894: Japanese foreign minister Mutsu Munemitsu meets with Wang Fengzao, the Qing ambassador to Japan, to discuss the future status of Korea.
 Wang states that the Qing government intends to pull out of Korea after the rebellion has been suppressed and expects Japan to do the same.
 However, China retains a resident to look after Chinese primacy in Korea.

 22 June 1894: Additional Japanese troops arrive in Korea.
 Japanese prime minister Itō Hirobumi tells Matsukata Masayoshi that since the Qing Empire appear to be making military preparations, there is probably "no policy but to go to war".
 Mutsu tells Ōtori to press the Korean government on the Japanese demands.

 26 June 1894: Ōtori presents a set of reform proposals to the Korean king Gojong.
 Gojong's government rejects the proposals and instead insists on troop withdrawals.

 7 July 1894: Failure of mediation between China and Japan arranged by the British ambassador to China.

 19 July 1894: Establishment of the Japanese Combined Fleet, consisting of almost all vessels in the Imperial Japanese Navy.
 Mutsu cables Ōtori to take any necessary steps to compel the Korean government to carry out a reform program.

 23 July 1894: Japanese troops occupy Seoul, capture Gojong, and establish a new, pro-Japanese government, which terminates all Sino-Korean treaties and grants the Imperial Japanese Army the right to expel the Qing Empire's Beiyang Army from Korea.